-<marquee> tag is used to scroll an image or text horizontally or vertically used on webpages, website or blogs.
+<marquee> tag is used to automatically scroll an image or text horizontally or vertically on a webpage.
 In simple words, it scrolls the image or text up, down, left or right automatically.

-By default, text within the <marquee> tag will scroll from right to left.
+By default, without any specific attribute, content within the <marquee> tag will scroll from right to left.
 The marquee tag has been deprecated in HTML5 and should no longer be used.
 You should use CSS instead to create a similar scrolling effect.
 We can now use the following CSS3 properties like marquee-play-count, marquee-style, overflow-style, marquee-direction and marquee-speed.

 The 'Direction' Attribute is used to change the direction of scrolling text inside the marquee tag.
 The direction of text or image data inside marquee tag can be left, right, up and down.